Geroskipou: History

-In 1952, the small Turkish Cypriot population of the village mostly spoke Greek.
-The village lived off agriculture and Turkish Cypriots were mostly better off than their Greek neighbours, though many villagers lacked titles to land and worked as daily labourers.
-The village did not have a mosque and the Turkish Cypriot villagers at times went to the church for their Muslim worship and practiced some Christian rites at Easter.
-In 1952, efforts were underway to rebuild the roads of the village, Turkish language courses were scheduled for Turkish Cypriot children and the school building was in ruinous condition.
+Pre-1952, the small Turkish Cypriot population of the village mostly spoke Greek.
+The village lived off agriculture and Turkish Cypriots were mostly better off than their Greek Cypriot neighbours, though many villagers lacked titles to land and worked as day labourers.
+The village did not have a mosque, so the Turkish Cypriot villagers were allowed to use the church for their Muslim worship, and even practiced some Christian rituals at Easter.
+By 1952, efforts were underway to rebuild the roads of the village, Turkish language courses were scheduled for Turkish Cypriot children, and the school building was in ruinous condition.

-In 1964, following the intercommunal violence and a battle in the town of Paphos, the Turkish Cypriot villagers fled Geroskipou and sought refuge mostly in Koloni and Mandria.
-Some of these residents fled to Northern Cyprus following the Turkish invasion of 1974 through the mountains, whilst some were escorted there by UNFICYP in 1975.
-These 200-220 displaced people Geroskipou were resettled in Famagusta, North Nicosia, Kyrenia, Karavas and Agios Georgios.
+In 1964, following the intercommunal violence and a battle in Paphos, the Turkish Cypriot villagers fled the village and sought refuge mostly in Koloni and Mandria.
+Some of these residents fled through the mountains to what would become Northern Cyprus following the Turkish invasion of 1974, whilst some were escorted there by UNFICYP in 1975.
+These 200 to 220 displaced people were resettled in Famagusta, North Nicosia, Kyrenia, Karavas, and Agios Georgios.
 The village was home to a camp for Turkish Cypriot prisoners of war in 1974.
-At least 329 people were held here; in their interviews with Turkish media the POWs claim that they were beaten and left hungry for periods of 24 hours by their captors.
+At least 329 people were held here; in their interviews with Turkish media, the POWs claimed that they were beaten and starved by their captors.

+Geroskipou is known for producing lokum, a confectionery commonly known as Turkish delight in English.
+Although there is no definitive evidence of the origin of lokum, with multiple countries laying claim, Geroskipou is the only place in the world with protected geographical indication (essentially a trademark) for lokum.